hongtaoh/ica_authors/README.md

 ### Paper classification ICR

 First, with `2022-08-20-new-cat-issueurl.ipynb`, we get the list of all categories with associated frequencies.
-Then in this the dataset, we (Kristen, Jeff and I) reclassified categories: https://docs.google.com/spreadsheets/d/1E2dgJCpv5FrxKv41QZuNsv7MjJs3IcBxFbZze_5rnjU/edit#gid=2060805888
+Then in this the dataset, we reclassified categories: https://docs.google.com/spreadsheets/d/1E2dgJCpv5FrxKv41QZuNsv7MjJs3IcBxFbZze_5rnjU/edit#gid=2060805888

 After we classified these categories as either "to exclude" or not, I put the raw result into `data/interim/cat_class_raw.csv`